 A genetic test result showing a known gene mutation responsible for a certain disease as not being present in a person can provide a sense of relief.
 However a positive result may have a devastating effect on a person's life, especially if there is no known treatment.

 However for some disorders a positive result may help you to consider options to prevent the disorder.
 For example, women with BRAC1 are at increased risk of breast cancer and may decide to have surgery to remove their breasts (mastectomy) or to take a medicine called tamoxifen to reduce the risk.
-See the leaflet on Breast Cancer for more information.
+See the separate leaflet on Breast Cancer for more information.

 Therefore before having predictive testing it is essential for a specialist to carefully discuss with you your risks of being affected by the disorder, how the disorder would affect you and the benefits and risks of having a genetic test for the disorder.
 See the section on genetic counselling below.